-A single father balances his work as an attorney with the care of his five year old son and his work as a high school basketball coach in rural Kansas, where he moved after his wife ...
+A single father balances his work as an attorney with the care of his five-year-old son and his work as a high school basketball coach in rural Kansas, where he moved after his wife ...
 See full summary »

-Clay is a young man in a small town who witnesses his friend kill himself because of the ongoing affair that Clay was having with the man's wife.
+Clay is a young man in a small town who witnesses his friend kill himself because of the on-going affair that Clay was having with the man's wife.
 Feeling guilty, Clay now resists the widow when she presses him to continue with their sexual affairs.
 Clay befriends a troubling serial killer.Written by

 BOB STEBBINS <firstname.lastname@example.org>

 46 of 54 people found this review helpful.